Watch: Would you like to ride in my beautiful air taxi? Joby, Archer, Lilium, Eve, Bell Nexus, eHang and other eVTOL makers

-Dubai: The buzz is on around electric vertical take-off and landing (e-VTOL) aircraft.
-The market is set to soar.
-And it's certainly an exciting time to be alive, as numerous players, including legacy aircraft makers and startups, are taking their ambition to soaring heights.
+It's an exciting time to be alive.
+The buzz is on around electric vertical take-off and landing (e-VTOL) aircraft., which can change the way we move from point A to B. Numerous players, including legacy aircraft makers and startups, are taking their ambition to new heights.

+eVTOL, powered by electrons instead of fossil fuel, flies like a plane and lands like a chopper.
+It's a new category of passenger aircraft, promising nthing less than a revolution in aviation.
+And it's about to hit a tipping point.

-eVTOL is a new category of passenger aircraft, promising a paradigm shift in aviation, cutting travel time between Dubai and Abu Dhabi to less than 20 minutes, instead of the typical 1 hour drive, at the cost of a luxury Uber ride.
+For example, one solution promises to cut travel time between Dubai and Abu Dhabi to less than 20 minutes, instead of the typical 1 hour drive, at the cost of a luxury Uber ride, about Dh500 (about $136).

-Like the electrification of cars, electric aviation is poised to play a vital role in shaping the future of humanity, with a potential industry value of a whopping $30.8 billion by 2027, according to one estimate.
+Like the electrification of cars, battery-powered aviation is poised to play a vital role humanity's future, with a potential industry value of a whopping $30.8 billion by 2027, according to one estimate.

-A "convergence" of technologies is pushing the industry forward — advances in electric propulsion, light-weight materials, AI/autonomous flying, batteries — leading to a new market for urban air mobility (UAM).
+A "convergence" of tech is pushing VTOL forward today in ways not possible until the recent past — advances in electric propulsion, light-weight materials, AI/autonomous flying, powerful batteries — leading to a new market for urban air mobility (UAM).

-Several companies are at the forefront of eVTOL journey, who bank on two key drivers: investments and innovation.
-Money is pouring in.
+Several companies are at the forefront of this journey.
+There are two key drivers that will propel this new industry that could disrupt transport as we know it: investments and innovation.
+And money is pouring in.

-eVTOL startups have racked up at least $15 billion in investments from various investors in different countries as of 2022.
+eVTOL startups have racked up at least $15 billion in venture capital.
 This includes $11 billion from the US Air Force, which has so far awarded 23 contracts to 15 companies.

 $ 30.8 beVTOL market by 2027 (Source: Global Market Estimates)

-On the ground, and in the air, teams backed by private and state money (including Nasa) are actively pushing their VTOL solutions, too.
+On the ground, and in the air, teams backed by state and private money (including the likes of Nasa, Airbus, Toyota, Google, Apple and Boeing) are actively pushing their VTOL research and development work, too.
 As the field evolves, new companies are emerging, while existing ones are progressing.

 Startups like Joby (US), Crisalion (Spain), Bellwether Industries (UK), Eve Air Mobility (Brazil), Volocopter and Lilium (Germany) are some of the companies that compete on the global stage.
 Many of them showed their gear at the recently-concluded Dubai Airshow 2023.